SankalpaGit/30_days_GO_Lang/README.md

         - println: formats its argument based on the given formatting verb and then prints them.

 <H1>Understand the variable assignments </H1>

-        <li>if we do day1:= "Sunday" the compiler automatically assign the type according to it undestanding</li>
+        - if we do day1:= "Sunday" the compiler automatically assign the type according to it undestanding
-        <li>for declaring variable data type by self use var name and dtypev = valuename </li>
+        - for declaring variable data type by self use var name and dtypev = valuename

-<H3> Like othe programming language Go also have data types like string integer float as float32 also boolean value. </H3>
+        - Like othe programming language Go also have data types like string,integer float as float32 also boolean value.

 <H1>Go variable naming rules: </H1>

-        <li> A variable name must start with a letter or an underscore </li>
+        - A variable name must start with a letter or an underscore
-        <li>A variable name cannot start with a digit</li>
+        - A variable name cannot start with a digit
-        <li>A variable name cannot contain spaces</li>
+        - A variable name cannot contain spaces
-        <li>The variable name cannot be any Go keywords</li>
+        - The variable name cannot be any Go keywords

 If a variable should have a fixed value that cannot be changed, you can use the const keyword.<br>
 The const keyword declares the variable as "constant", which means that it is unchangeable and read-only.

-<h3>Type of the const keyword</h3>
+<h1>Type of the const keyword</h1>

-    <li> Typed Const: where the dataype is declaare for the const variable</li>
+        - Typed Const: where the dataype is declaare for the const variable.
-    <li> UnTyped Const: where the dataype is not declaare for the const variable</li>
+        - UnTyped Const: where the dataype is not declaare for the const variable.